Universal Links & Android App Links (platform-hosted)

 Universal and App Links used directly in browser won't redirect you to the app (Safari might show you banner to open link in app).
 To test the behavior click link in some messages or notes application.

-How to handle Universal and App Links in your app
+How to handle deep links in your app

-You can handle universal and app links yourself using your preferred navigation and linking library.
+You can handle Universal/App Links and custom scheme links yourself using your preferred navigation and linking library.
 However, Detour is smart enough to return the route for such a link in the same way it returns deferred links.
-For more details, please see the SDK usage page.
+For more details, please see the SDK Usage page.